isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1982.md

 ---
-title: I-Man Facility Sprinter (IFS) Integrated Guarding Services & Solution (IGSS) - Standard
+title: APPZPOS F&B Point of Sales Version 1.1 - IOS/Android Mobile Ordering System
 permalink: /productivity-solutions-grant/solutionrepo/solution1982
 ---

 ### Description

-Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.

-The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.
+APPZPOS is a one integrated solution with multiple ordering portals linked to the same central admin backend and kitchen display system.
+Users can place orders from multiple portals, while staff check orders as well as sales reports in the same backend for multiple outlets.
+APPZPOS is a cloud based system where users can easily amend menu and other setting from backend, check reports through any device, at anywhere, anytime.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Concorde_Security_20200212_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/APPZGATE_20200613_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria